Last Updated on

 A lot of brands are working to come up with devices for artists.
 So, there is a lot of variety out there.
 But you can’t rely on every brand just because they are providing some innovative stuff.

-Yes, sometimes gamble pays off, but most of the times, it is just a big waste of money.
+Yes, sometimes gamble pays off, but most of the time, it is just a big waste of money.
 And if you don’t want to regret the purchase, it is better to stick with the brands that are calling the shots.
 And here are some of those big shots of the industry.

 - Wacom: The first big brand that paved the way for the drawing tablet industry is Wacom.
 The Japanese brand has been the big players of the game since its inception.
 And with products like Intuos and Intuos pro, they have still managed to keep things fresh and were able to hold their ground in the industry as leaders.

-- Huion: Huion has established itself as the powerhouse in graphics tablets industry.
+- Huion: Huion has established itself as the powerhouse in the graphics tablets industry.
 And it is not just a brand that is only doing well in their territory.
 Yes, Shenzhen is its core, but it has business over 150 countries with reach in regions such as North America, Europe, Japan, South Korea, Southeast Asia, and mainland China.

 - XP-PEN: Another Shenzhen based company that has taken over the market with a storm is XP-PEN.
 It hasn’t been that long the brand has been active.
 They got started in 2005 in China and in the year 2013 the XP-Pen Technology Co. was founded in the US.
 And in this brief period, they have made themselves as one of the leading brands in drawing tablet industry which in itself is a big feat.